Toronto van attacker sentenced to life in prison

 TORONTO, June 13 (Reuters) - A man who plowed a rented van into dozens of people on a busy Toronto street in 2018, killing 11, was sentenced to life in prison on Monday.

-Alek Minassian was found guilty last year of murdering 10 people and attempting to murder 16.
-One of the 16 later died in connection with injuries she suffered in the attack, and a judge said on Monday she considered the woman the 11th victim.
+Alek Minassian, 29, was found guilty last year of murdering 10 people and attempting to murder 16.
+One of the 16 later died in connection with injuries she suffered in the attack and a judge said on Monday she considered the woman the 11th murder victim.

 Minassian's sentencing was delayed pending a Supreme Court case on another matter to determine the constitutionality of consecutive parole ineligibility periods.